 The show opens with an homage to Neil’s famous 1972 Hot August Nights run of dates at the Greek Theatre in Los Angeles and, with a brand new stage set and lighting rig, Bob hopes to bring to Kent a flavour of one of Neil Diamond’s memorable shows and create a few Hot Nights of his own!

 As a singer and guitarist, Bob Drury is an established and well-travelled entertainer with experience of a wide range of musical genres.
 Drawing on his extensive performance experience as vocalist, guitarist and band-leader, Bob set about the creation of a Neil Diamond tribute show that would present the very best of this legendary songwriters work.
 The original recordings of songs such as I Am I Said, America and Love On The Rocks feature a Neil Diamond vocal full of passion and power with that signature and distinctive rawness at the top end of his range.
 This could be Diamond at his best (guts, gravel and all!). “

 From the outset I knew that it would be attention to detail that would make these shows stand out,” Bob goes on.
 “For me this didn’t mean black wigs or hair dye but a real focus on those iconic songs so I could get as close as possible to Neil’s amazing sound.”

 See how Bob measures up for yourself by booking now for The Neil Diamond Story at the Stag this autumn.

-Vacancy for Lead Technician
+Join our team!
+Vacancy for a Head Technician

 Follow us :